AllisonDT/FlavorFusioniPad/README.md

 - 8/15 added toggle for requiring passcode, cleared SecureField in settings change passcode after clicking change passcode, added "save to recipe book" feature when creating a new blend, fixed ability to have duplicate recipes.
 - 8/16 initial updates to prepare for sending recipe data to flavor fusion device. printing the ingredients and amounts to the console.
 Researching serializing data as a json and as a string
 - 8/20 added tablespoon, teaspoon, and fractional amounts for spice selection
-- Implemented fractions showing for recipe preview
+- 8/21 Implemented fractions showing for recipe preview
+- 8/26 First round of bluetooth integration

+TO DO
+- Notification when order is complete.
+- Make spice container names editable??